DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Archived Material/International Relations Michaelmas Term 1 2023/Bibliography Notes/Sovereignty, International Relations, and the Westphalian Myth.md

 The post-1648 Holy Roman Empire and the seventeenth and eighteenth-century European empire do not represent mutually exclusive paradigms but are part of a spectrum.

-277 IR scholars have assumed that sovereignty presupposed the ability of actors to defend themselves against each other ... according to [[Bringing the State Back In]], "until recently only those states that survived that held their own with other states" (63).
+277 IR scholars have assumed that sovereignty presupposed the ability of actors to defend themselves against each other ... according to [[Charles Tilly]], "until recently only those states that survived that held their own with other states" (63).

 This power-political view has been criticized.
 John Gerard Ruggie has pointed out that the transition to the early modern period brought changes.